Aspose/releases.aspose.com/content/en/barcode/androidjava/release-notes/2026/aspose-barcode-for-android-via-java-26-4-release-notes.md

         Log.d("BarcodeExample", "File saved to: " + file.getAbsolutePath());

+        // Recognize only UPC-A barcodes.
-        // recognize only UPCA barcodes (no results, because source is EAN13) BarCodeReader reader1 = new BarCodeReader(file.getAbsolutePath(), DecodeType.UPCA);
+        // No results are expected because the source barcode is EAN-13.
+        BarCodeReader reader1 = new BarCodeReader(file.getAbsolutePath(), DecodeType.UPCA);
         reader1.getBarcodeSettings().setOnlyRequestedTypes(true);